SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

-- The output of the `secretcli tx register auth` transaction is `consensus_seed` encrypted with AES-128-SIV, `seed_exchange_key` as the encryption key, using the public key of the registering node for the AD.
+- The output of `secretcli tx register auth` is `consensus_seed` encrypted with AES-128-SIV with `seed_exchange_key` as the encryption key, using the public key of the registering node for the AD

 ```js
 encrypted_consensus_seed = aes_128_siv_encrypt({